 Two years ago September 2017 saw Google splash out $1.1 Billion to acquire HTC's pixel team, strengthening its own smartphone capabilities.
 In an interesting move IKEA bought gig economy company TaskRabbit.
 HPE bought Cloud Technology Partners, presumably to strengthen its capabilities in that area and possibly access new clients.
 Finally Edmonton company F12.net bought Vancouver's ONDeck Systems as it pursues its goal to be a National IT Service Provider.

 Last year, there were some big deals in September 2018.
 Adobe's $4.5 million purchase of Marketo was the big deal of the month.
 Not a true tech play but Sirius XM paid $3.6 billion for Pandora, and with digital/media/tech convergence it seemed like a fit.
 Digital Realty is expanding its data centre footprint with the $1.8 billion purchase of Brazil's Ascenty.
 SS&C paid $1.5 billion for Intralinks.
 Vonage paid $300 million for contact centre as a service company NewVoiceMedia; Microsoft added to its AI portfolio, buying Lobe; Intel bought a startup, NetSpeed to help with its IoT chips; Cognizant added to its Salesforce capabilities, buying Advanced Technology Group; Infosys also added Salesforce capability in Europe, buying Fluido; and Slack added an AI driven email client to its portfolio with the purchase of Astro.

 Which brings us back to the present ...

-That’s what caught my eye over the last month, the full edition will be available soon on the Eagle website.
-Hope this was useful and I’ll be back with the October 2016 tech news in just about a month’s time.
+That's what caught my eye over the last month.
+The full edition will be available soon on the Eagle website.
+Hope this was useful and I'll be back with the October 2019 industry news in just about a month's time.
+Walk Fast and Smile